 As with most patients, I wanted to take a look at JT’s potential toxin exposures.
 The flag for me with JT was the fact that she relied heavily on sushi for her protein.

 If not careful, we can exceed the EPA limit for mercury exposure with the intake of certain fish.
-And as I discussed last month, PCBs are very high in farm-raised salmon, among other foods.
+And as I discussed last month, PCBs can be very high in farm-raised salmon, among other foods.

 I ran a urine toxic and essential elements test on JT.
 As I suspected, JT’s mercury level was quite high.
 I advised JT to eat low mercury fish and gave her the EPA guidelines.
 We also started a treatment protocol to remove the mercury from her body.

 In addition to the elevated mercury, I also noticed she had a high-normal level of cesium.
 Cesium?
 Huh?
 I pinged my brain, but received no reply….
 Cesium just wasn’t in there.
-Here’s what the Metametrix Interpretive Guide has to say about it:
+Here’s what this research paper has to say about it:

 I thought to myself, where on earth is JT getting exposure to cesium??
 I decided I would watch it, holding a secret hope that it was a fluke finding on a single test.
 Interestingly, however, she did have mildly reduced levels of magnesium (hypomagnesmia) and potassium (hypokalemia), issues associated with cesium exposure and a zillion other conditions.
 As with most findings associated with metals, they are very non-specific.